yaakovLowenstein/hx-requests/docs/guide/config.rst

 | :code:`HX_REQUSTS_MODAL_TEMPLATE` : *Default='hx_requests/modal.html'*
 |
 | Template to be used for modals.
+There are two that :code:`hx-requests` comes with: 'modal.html' and 'bootstrap_modal.html.
+Additionally you can set this to any template you want.
 The context in this template has access to the modal's 'title' and 'body'.

 | :code:`HX_REQUSTS_MODAL_CONTAINER_ID` : *Default='hx_modal_container'*
 |